Williams pear: Distilled spirits

-The Williams pear is used in making both Poire Williams, a fruit brandy, and Belle de Brillet, an infused cognac.
+The Williams pear is used in making both Poire Williams, an eau de vie (French fruit brandy), and Belle de Brillet, an infused cognac.

 The pear is also popular in the western Balkans, where it is distilled into a brandy known as viljamovka, similar to Poire Williams but often with a higher alcohol percentage.
 Some producers of viljamovka include an entire pear inside each bottle.
 This is achieved by attaching the bottle to a budding pear tree so that the pear will grow inside it.